 The SUL (super ultralight) series garments are aimed at pushing weight as low as possible for a given fill amount, without compromising function.
 These are down sweaters in the strictest sense.
 No zippers, no pockets, no linings, no webbing, just insulation in the form of down in a nylon shell.
+Now available with zippers and pockets.

 Fill type – 900fp Hyperdry goose down